wireapp/brand/writing/usage/index.md

 The default language for Wire copy is U.S. English — so no “u” in “color”, etc.

 **NOTE:** In June 2016, the Associated Press and many mainstream newspapers announced they would no longer capitalize “Internet”.
-Since Apple still uses the capitalized form in iOS and OS X, Wire does the same in UI copy to ensure our app remains consistent with the spelling used in the operating systems.
+Since Apple still uses the capitalized form in iOS and OS X, Wire does the same in [UI copy][2] to ensure our app remains consistent with the spelling used in the operating systems.

 ### Security references
-We intentionally leave some elements of our UI copy abstract.
+We intentionally leave some elements of our [UI copy][2] abstract.
 This can help to protect users from people with malicious intent (for instance, bots searching for account details).

 A good example is the UI error message that tells people they have entered the “wrong address or password”.
 We may know exactly what’s wrong, but we leave our message vague to stop people from trying to find out if a user account exists.